aspittel/cfps/facial-recognition.md

 ## Abstract

-Augmented Reality is becoming more prevalent in applications.
-It has both artistic and business applications.
-This presentation will discuss creating a simple web-ready AR app using JavaScript.
+Augmented reality is becoming more popular for both its artistic and business applications.
+This talk will explore the frameworks and tools that make AR more developer friendly, including adding live masks to a webcam image in 47 lines of JavaScript!

 ## Talk Description